 Each institution of the University System of Georgia must assure the other institutions, and the System as a whole, that students obtaining a degree from that institution possess literacy competence, that is, certain minimum skills of reading and writing.

-Therefore students enrolled in undergraduate degree programs shall pass the Regents' Test as a requirement for graduation.
-The policy of the Board of Regents states, "A student holding a baccalaureate degree or higher from a regionally accredited institution of higher education will not be required to complete the Regents' Test in order to receive a degree from a University System institution."
+Therefore, students enrolled in undergraduate degree programs shall pass the Regents' Test as a requirement for graduation.
+For undergraduate students at Valdosta State University, the Regents' Test requirement will be fulfilled by a passing grade in English 1102 or an approved substitute.